ESMValGroup/ESMValCore/doc/recipe/overview.rst

 because the diagnostic script assumes that all the data has the same time range.

+Variable short names usually do not change between datasets supported by ESMValTool, as they are usually changed to match CMIP.
+Nevertheless, there are small changes in variable names in CMIP6 respect to CMIP5 (i.e. sea ice concentration changed from ``sic`` to ``siconc``).
+ESMValTool is aware of some of them and can do the automatic translation when needed.
+It will even do the translation in the preprocessed file so the diagnostic does not have to default with this complexity.
+For example, if ``sic`` is requested, ESMValTool will find ``sic`` or ``siconc`` depending on the project, but all preprocessed files while use ``sic`` as their short_name.

 Diagnostic and variable specific datasets
 -----------------------------------------
 The ``additional_datasets`` option can be used to add datasets beyond those